goarray/PlanetBiomGenerator/Readme.md

 - This will create a `plugin` folder like: /PlanetBiomes/`[yourpluginname.esm or .esp]/`

 - It will contain one `[ANAM].biom` file per planet in the plugin

+- Tip: Create you own PlanetBiome.csv using the template found in /PlanetBiomes.csv.Template/ for granual generation.

 ### 3. Install the Generated Biomes